pgharts/trusty-layouts-extension/README.md

 ### Introduction

-Allows Rails controllers/actions to use Radiant layouts as their "layout". content_for blocks are mapped to page parts, with the exception of :title and :breadcrumbs, which map to their specific default tags.
+Allows Rails controllers/actions to use Trusty CMS layouts as their "layout". content_for blocks are mapped to page parts, with the exception of :title and :breadcrumbs, which map to their specific default tags.
 The default content, or @content_for_layout, is mapped to the 'body' part.